Relevance (law): Public policy concerns

 A variety of social policies operate to exclude relevant evidence.
 Thus, there are limitations on the use of evidence of liability insurance, subsequent remedial measures, settlement offers, and plea negotiations, mainly because it is thought that the use of such evidence discourages parties from carrying insurance, fixing hazardous conditions, offering to settle, and pleading guilty to crimes, respectively.

 Canada

-The Canadian judiciary system utilizes the term "probative", which also signifies "prove to be worthy".
+The Canadian judiciary system uses the term "probative", which also signifies "prove to be worthy".

 History of legal doctrine

 In 1970, the Supreme Court of Canada was concerned with exclusionary discretion within the judicial system.
 In R. v.
 Wray, the term "probative value" is used to explain that "judges in criminal cases do not have a discretion to exclude evidence because of how it was obtained."

 The sole discretion to exclude evidence is based on the weighing of prejudicial value and probative value.
 Where the material evidence is being considered for exclusion:

-Judges may face the need to weigh the probative value versus the prejudicial impact in nearly any case.
-A part of this is symbolized by a weighing scale and represents justice.